 CRM and patient satisfaction

 In healthcare, no relationship can end with discharge.
-Regardless of the type of a patient’s condition, following up long after the last appointment helps both to sustain the quality of life and nurture patients’ loyalty (a true win-win for caregivers!).
+Regardless of the type of a patient’s condition, following up long after the last appointment helps both to sustain the quality of life and nurture patients’ loyalty (a true win-win for healthcare providers!).

 A healthcare CRM provides advanced capabilities for tracking a patient’s satisfaction, mood and likelihood of referring their care provider to others.
 This information can be obtained either by an individual inquiry via a patient’s preferred communication channel or an automated survey sent out to specified patients.
 Most importantly, this information can be used to generate automatic reports on patient satisfaction, visible to executives and major decision-makers.